|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This wonderful mussel recipe comes from Barcelona, the Spanish tapas restaurant in Connecticut.
 Simple ingredients: tomatoes, garlic, white wine and a little spice turn mussels into something spectacular.

-- 2 cups canned tomatoes with their juice (crushed)
+2 cups canned crushed tomatoes with the juice

 Clean the mussels by scrubbing well under cold running water and removing any beards.
 Drain well, transfer to a large bowl, and refrigerate.